Skip to content

 £10.00£15.00

-• Master Self-Releasing Your Music: Gain the knowledge and tools you need to take control of your music, from recording tips to streaming success.
+• Master Self-Releasing Your Music: Gain the knowledge and tools you need to take control of your music, from recording tips to digital distribution and streaming success.

-• Understand Royalty Streams: Make sure you are getting what you are owed from all royalty streams, as a performer (PPL), composer (PRS/MCPS) and record label (PPL), how they are paid, how the money is generated and how long you might have to wait to get them.
+• Learn How to Earn From Your Art: Make sure you understand and are getting what you are owed from all royalty streams, as a performer (PPL), composer (PRS/MCPS) and record label (PPL), how they are paid, how the money is generated and how long you might have to wait to get them. .

-• Learn to Budget: Understand how much it costs to record an album, get your music out there, how much you can earn and from where to source funding.
+• Learn to Budget: Understand how much everything and everyone costs to record an album, getting your music out there, how much you can earn and from where to source funding.

-• Harness the Power of Advertising: Discover how to leverage digital tools and platforms to maximise your self-release campaign and build a following.
+• The Power of Advertising and Analytics: Discover how to leverage digital tools and platforms to maximise your self-release campaign, build a following and understand who your audience is and where they are.

 • Craft Your Brand Identity: Learn how to develop a powerful artist brand that resonates with your audience and fuels your marketing efforts.